sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - The typeOf operator can be used to identify a values type.

 <h4>Numbers</h4>
+- Only 1 number type (i.e no integer) which is represent as 64bit floating point also know as Double.
+- Has problems mapping to common arithmetic I.e 0.1 + 0.2 = 0.300000000004
-- isNaN() checks if value is NaN which is achieved when Number() is unsuccessful in converting a value to a number
+- isNaN() checks if value is NaN(Not a Number) which is achieved when when JS is unsuccessful in converting a value to a number I.e when using the function Number(value) to convert a string to a number.
+- parseInt can also be used to parse a string into a number but in the form of an integer though be aware of the follow parseInt("08") = 0 so use a Radix I.e parseInt("08",10) = 8
 - Use % to determine if a number is divisible by another, it gives the remander value I.e:

 ```javascript